pranshusharmaa/pranshusharmaa/README.md

 ## Project Status

-Some projects are public, while others are private due to competition constraints, research experiments, or active development.
+Some projects are public, while others are private due to start up constraints, research experiments, or active development.
 Summaries, demos, and selected code samples are available on request.